DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **+**:

-- the most reliable
+- The most reliable.

 **-**:

-- the most expensive
+- The most expensive.
-- the hardest to build the big topology
+- The hardest to build the big topology.
-- the hardest to maintenance the big topology
+- The hardest to maintenance the big topology.

 ---